glxxyxafonso/whatbeato.uk/_posts/2022-12-28-c64-from-scratch.markdown

 This circuit has a variable resistor R27 that allows fine-tuning the color clock.
 I played with it, but no luck—still an out-of-sync video.

-Then I started getting suspicious about the C86 capacitor since its value didn't match the schematics I was reading or the same capacitor I had on other boards.
-I changed it to different values.
+Then I started getting suspicious about the C86 capacitor since its value didn't match the schematics or the same capacitor I had on other boards.
+I changed it a few times.

 At some point, I managed to get the video synchronized and get a picture on the 1084 monitor, which made me jump off the chair in excitement, only to realize that: